Nuri Bilge Ceylan: 2000s

-2008–present
+2010s

-Ceylan's 2008 film Three Monkeys marked his first time working with professional actors.
-He was awarded the Best Director prize at the 61st Cannes Film Festival, and the film was shortlisted for Best International Feature Film at the 81st Academy Awards, although was not ultimately nominated.
-Ceylan served as a member of the jury at the 62nd Cannes Film Festival in 2009.
-In 2011, his film Once Upon a Time in Anatolia won the Grand Prix at the 64th Cannes Film Festival, alongside The Kid with a Bike.
-Critic Roger Ebert praised the director, writing: "The Turkish director doesn't slap us with big dramatic moments, but allows us to live along with his characters as things occur to them."
+His crime drama film Once Upon a Time in Anatolia (2011) premiered at the main competition of the 64th Cannes Film Festival, where Ceylan won for a second time the Grand Prix (second place), alongside Dardenne brothers' The Kid with a Bike.
+It received widespread critical acclaim.
+Critic Roger Ebert praised the director, writing: "The Turkish director doesn't slap us with big dramatic moments, but allows us to live along with his characters as things occur to them".
+At the 25th European Film Awards, Ceylan received his first nomination for the European Film Award for Best Director.

-His next film, Winter Sleep (2014), premiered at the 67th Cannes Film Festival, where it won the Palme d'Or, becoming the first Turkish film to win the award since Yol in 1982.
+Winter Sleep (2014) premiered at the main competition of the 67th Cannes Film Festival, where it won the Palme d'Or, becoming the first Turkish film to win the prize since Yol in 1982.
 Peter Bradshaw of The Guardian described the film as "chilly but touching" adding, "[it's] a huge, sombre and compelling tragicomedy set in Turkey's vast Anatolian steppe".

-His film The Wild Pear Tree (2018) competed at the 71st Cannes Film Festival.
+His drama film The Wild Pear Tree (2018) premiered at the main competition of the 71st Cannes Film Festival.
 The film is a character study involving a writer who returns to his hometown after graduating, where he seeks sponsors to publish his book while dealing with his father's deteriorating indulgence into gambling.
 Pat Brown of Slant Magazine praised it as a "rich, textured film, [which] is ostensibly about patrimony—namely, what sons inherit from and owe to their fathers.
-In many ways it's a coming-of-age story, featuring a protagonist whose immature callousness gradually gives way to a more mature openness to his family."
+In many ways it's a coming-of-age story, featuring a protagonist whose immature callousness gradually gives way to a more mature openness to his family".

+2020s

-Ceylan's film About Dry Grasses competed for the Palme d'Or at the 76th Cannes Film Festival.
-Merve Dizdar won the Best Actress award for her performance in the film.
+After a small hiatus, Ceylan returned with About Dry Grasses (2023), which premiered at the main competition of the 76th Cannes Film Festival, where Merve Dizdar won the Best Actress award.
 The film involves a young teacher hoping to be appointed to Istanbul after mandatory duty at a small village.
-Siddhant Adlakha of IndieWire wrote of the film: "Your mileage may vary, but 'About Dry Grasses' is among the most brilliantly off-putting works to be featured at Cannes in recent years, with so rotten a core that every hint of virtue or even normalcy in the camera’s peripheral vision becomes a tragedy unto itself, simply by way of being ignored."
+Siddhant Adlakha of IndieWire wrote of the film: "Your mileage may vary, but 'About Dry Grasses' is among the most brilliantly off-putting works to be featured at Cannes in recent years, with so rotten a core that every hint of virtue or even normalcy in the camera's peripheral vision becomes a tragedy unto itself, simply by way of being ignored."

+Upcoming projects

+In 2026, Ceylan started shooting Pale Sun (Yorgun Günes), starring Pınar Deniz and Altan Erkekli.
+Filming took place in Istanbul and Assos.
+The film follows Sabri, who travels from Ankara to his daughter, Defne, home in the seaside.